-As most organizations strive to trim down operational costs to compete better - you are liable to find that most of them opt to recycle their old smartphones.
-Fiscally speaking, it makes for the better option for the simple reason that it enables these companies to keep down costs and unnecessary expenses while increasing their profits at the same time.
+Most organizations strive to trim down operational costs to compete better.
+Most of them opt to recycle their old smartphones.
+Fiscally speaking, it makes for the better option because it enables these companies to keep down costs and unnecessary expenses—while increasing their profits at the same time.

 Given the inflated costs that most new smartphones are sold under, it makes sense to rent or buy recycled devices.
 For starters, several key organizations provide mobile management services.
 Usually, these companies provide you with end-to-end device management, apart from free troubleshooting options.
 Moreover, they enable you to recycle your old smartphones after use.

-When it comes to it, the notion of buying a recycled mobile phone is a good one for the simple reason that it can help you manage your finances better while also being helpful for the environment.
+When it comes to it, the notion of buying a recycled mobile phone is a good one.
+It can help you manage your finances better while also being helpful for the environment.
 While you can always ask your employees to use their own devices, you will find it better to provide your employees with it.

 Companies like Cashify, Karma and others should help you recycle your old mobile phone.
-And others provide "phone as a service"; where, they can even help you manage your devices and peripherals more effectively and recycle them after use.
+And others (like Everphone) provide “device as a service”.
+We can help you manage your devices and peripherals more effectively and recycle them after use.